 Benjamin Franklin once famously said, “By failing to prepare, you are preparing to fail.”
 This quote applies to so many facets of life and business—and nowhere is it more relevant than in the marketing realm.

-These days, it seems like marketing budgets for businesses and organizations of all sizes and scopes are being stretched to the breaking point.
+These days, it seems like marketing budgets (and resources!) for businesses of all sizes are being stretched to the breaking point.
 As that occurs, expanding social media outlets and digital marketing platforms offer marketers seemingly limitless opportunities to reach target audiences.
 It’s an inverse relationship that compels marketers to choose their tactics wisely.
 And that makes marketing plans more important than ever.

 Marketers are asked to prove return on investment (ROI), so they need an established plan in place to measure and show results.
 A successful marketing plan will address your biggest business and marketing challenges and deliver solutions via a holistic approach.
 It will also keep your team aligned and focused on the same goals—and, it’s instrumental in helping you establish your budget.

 Far too often, though, the time and effort you and your team invest in marketing planning is either abandoned to fulfill last-minute requests or wasted by resorting to tried-and-true tactics.

 The case for a marketing plan is strong, so here, we offer 7 tips to help you and your team build a successful marketing plan for your organization.

 1. Define Your Challenge(s).
 Begin with the end in mind—what problem(s) do you want to solve?
 What challenges must be met?
 What opportunities should be seized?
 And what threats should be confronted?
 It’s important to address these as you move along with your plan…don’t get too tied down in tactics at this stage.

 For example, a key challenge of your organization could be a lack of leads for your sales team, or a company website that’s outdated and losing traffic due to the new Google algorithms.
 Whatever the issues are, identify them up front.